 Rona grew up in New England and spent four summers on the waterfront staff of Camp Ramah in Palmer.
 After college, she lived on a kibbutz in Israel for several years and outside Boston before finally making the move to the Bay Area.
 She has worked in ergonomics as well as in the Jewish community at Berkeley Hillel and most recently at the Jewish Federation of the East Bay.
 Rona lives in Berkeley, where she is an active member of Congregation Beth Israel, a vibrant modern orthodox community.
 In her free time, she can be found reading multiple books at one time or knitting.
 She is a graduate of Yale University and the proud mother of an aspiring writer.
 She is delighted to join the awesome team at Camp Tawonga!

-With over 15 years of experience crafting strategic communications for nonprofits, Casey loves helping individuals and organizations tell their authentic stories.
+With extensive experience crafting strategic communications for nonprofits, Casey loves helping individuals and organizations tell their authentic stories.
 At Tawonga, Casey has created the organization’s award winning impact report, led a website and video rebranding and created the agency’s first style guide.
 Casey has also helped place stories about Tawonga in dozens of publications, including The New York Times.
 As a former camper and summer staffer, Tawonga’s transformational mission is deeply personal for her.

 Casey earned a Masters in Public Administration with a focus in nonprofit management from USC’s Sol Price School of Public Policy and a B.A. in history from Claremont McKenna College.
 She has also led programmatic and communications work at the USC Shoah Foundation Institute and the San Francisco Jewish Community Relations Council.
 Casey lives in Lafayette with her husband and fellow Tawongan, Matt, and their daughters, Sadie and Maya.
 She can often be found attempting to serenade her family with songs from the Tawonga songbook.

-Born and raised in Smithtown, NY, Mollie is thrilled to join the year-round Tawonga team!
-She has spent her career in various development and communication-related roles at the Jewish Federation of the East Bay, Ma’ase Olam and Avodah, where she also served as a corps member.
-Mollie earned a bachelor’s degree in anthropology and Jewish studies from Washington University in St. Louis and a master’s degree in non-profit management from Hebrew University.
-Growing up, she attended Camp Ramah in the Berkshires, and today loves exploring her newfound home in the Bay.
-Mollie lives in Albany with her husband, Gil, and their children Liam, Eve and Sky.
+Mollie serves as Camp Tawonga’s Director of Development, where she leads a vibrant fundraising program that sustains camperships, program innovation, and year-round community engagement.
+Prior to Tawonga, Mollie held development and communications roles with the Jewish Federation of the East Bay, Ma’ase Olam, and Avodah, where she also served as a corps member.
+She earned her bachelor’s degree in anthropology and Jewish studies from Washington University in St. Louis and a master’s in nonprofit management from Hebrew University.
+Mollie lives in El Cerrito, CA with her husband and three children.